Est. 1949 Advanced

 Platform-Specific Optimization

 While the basic operations are similar, each architecture has unique instructions.
-ARM has conditional execution, x86 has CISC complexity, RISC-V has extensibility.
+ARM (in its 32-bit mode) historically featured conditional execution of most instructions, though this was removed in ARM64/AArch64 in favor of specialized conditional instructions. x86 has CISC complexity, and RISC-V has extensibility.

 Learning Assembly